Meringue Cake (Boccone Dolce)

 If this dessert with berries makes your mouth water, you’ll probably love my lemon blueberry pavlova, panna cotta with strawberry sauce, and this incredible strawberry rhubarb crisp recipe.

-Here in Portland most probably know this cake from Papa Haydn’s, a popular spot for delicious cakes and desserts.
-That is where I tried this cake for the first time and I have been hooked since!
-Boccone Dolce is Italian for – Sweet Mouthful and sweet mouthful it is!
+Here in Portland, you may know this cake from Papa Haydn’s, a popular spot for delicious cakes and desserts.
+That is where I tried this boccone dolce cake for the first time and I have been hooked since!
+Boccone Dolce cake is Italian for “sweet mouthful”…and what a sweet mouthful it is!

 What is a Boccone Dolce Cake?